Contained Availability Groups on Linux and Containers

 This section is meant to supplement the instructions in the Deploy SQL Server Availability Groups in Kubernetes guide.

 When performing a new deployment using StatefulSet, a SQL Server machine key can be pre-loaded to the SQL Server persistent data volume using the method explained below.
-In the example, we will supplement a StatefulSet deployment named dxesqlag
+In the example, we will supplement a StatefulSet deployment named dxesqlag.

 -

-- Replace the example machine key with your own.
+Create a secret containing the machine key - Replace the example machine key with your own.

 kubectl create secret mssql-machinekey-dxesqlag --from-literal=MACHINE_KEY=AQAAAAAAAAAAAAAA4vuOBIOXHEoPE7Jg8RTI7yFM8w5MR/